snok/drf-openapi-tester/README.rst

 We currently support:

-- Dynamically rendered Swagger docs, using `drf_yasg`_'
+- Dynamically rendered Swagger docs, using `drf_yasg`_
-- Any implementation rendered from OpenAPI schema file (yaml/json)
+- All implementations which render Swagger docs from a schema file (yaml or json)

 If you're using another method to generate your documentation and would like to use this package, feel free to add an issue, or create a PR.
 Adding a new implementation is as easy as adding the required logic needed to load the OpenAPI schema.